lonekorean/gist-syntax-themes/README.md

 # gist-syntax-themes
 Collection of syntax theme stylesheets for GitHub Gists.
-Check out <a href="https://lonekorean.github.io/gist-syntax-themes/">these previews</a> to see what they look like.
+You can <a href="https://lonekorean.github.io/gist-syntax-themes/">see previews here</a>.

 ### Usage